michaelmaitland/xic/Programming Assignment 1 - Implementing Lexical Analysis.md

 ## Summary

+For this assignment, we found the design and implementation of our lexer to be rather painless for the most part.
+The challenges we did face mostly had to deal with project setup and also small technicalities (such as managing escaped chars).
+Currently, the main shortcoming of our design lies in its error handling.
+We believe that we could add more explicit error messages that would make debugging a good deal easier later in the future.

 ## Specification

 For the most part, we found that this assignment did not really require us to make too many key decisions.
 There were, however, a few that are worth discussing...

 One decision we made was to create a lex token for each punctuation symbol individually (i.e. one for [, ], {, }, etc...) rather than create a single Symbol lex token with an attribute containing its specific form.
 We chose this approach, despite it requiring more work at this stage, as we figure that later it will result in much cleaner code (less attribute accessing) and easier matching in the parsing stage.
-Bass's past experience with lexing and parsing helped inform this decision. **TODO elaborate?**
+Bass's past experience with lexing and parsing helped inform this decision.

-**TODO**
+Another decision dealt with how non .xi or .ixi files are handled when given as arguments to a xic call.
+We decided that rather than erroring out, we would ignore such files and print a simple statement acknowledging that we ignored it to command line.

 ## Design and Implementation